 It looks like you are using an AD Blocker, we understand and we would like to share that we are an online media living partly living off advertising revenues.
 Please turn off your blocker or Subscribe to YOGI Times and we will turn off the ADs for you for one year.

-According to classical texts, most of the problems in our health come from a state of ignorance of who and what we are.
+It is widely known that yoga can enhance your physical and emotional well-being, but when yoga is practiced with a therapeutic intention in the form of Yoga Therapy, it can help prevent and aid recovery from physical and mental ailments.
+Yoga has long been practiced with therapeutic intentions as a way of transforming both the body and the mind.According to classical texts, most of the problems in our health come from a state of ignorance of who and what we are.
 By offering a vehicle for self-knowledge, yoga provides an opportunity to become acquainted with our essence, in tune with the Oracle at Delphi’s command: “Know thyself.”
 From a psychological standpoint, therapy is defined as the possibility of accessing self-knowledge that will enable us to change that what we consider dysfunctional.
 A number of research studies have proven the effectiveness of Yoga Therapy in developing exactly that type of awareness.